-Our team is leading the transformation of Washington’s Central Public Library.
-Originally designed by Mies van der Rohe, this cultural complex is an internationally significant test case on the sensitive transformation of a landmark modernist structure into a socially sustainable engine for the exchange of knowledge.
-In addition, the project presents a unique opportunity to examine the structure holistically and organize the program as a cohesive sequence.
+The Washington, DC Public Library (DCPL) embarked on an ambitious initiative to renovate and imbue its aging infrastructures with a renewed sense of purpose in the digital information age.
+Chief among this program is the reimagining of the Martin Luther King Jr. Memorial Library, a landmark structure originally designed by pioneering modernist architect Ludwig Mies van der Rohe.
+In partnership with Dutch architecture firm Mecanoo Architecten, OTJ led this internationally significant test case on the sensitive transformation of a 1970s cultural complex into a socially sustainable engine for the exchange of knowledge.
+In addition, the project presented a unique opportunity to examine the structure holistically, enhance library services, and organize the program as a cohesive sequence.

 From the project’s onset, our team engaged a broad range of stakeholders in a passionate public dialogue that defined the design’s direction.
 Our designers led a rigorous entitlements process involving city, state, and federal agencies, punctuated by regular public hearings.
 Challenges included 45 years of deferred maintenance, outdated systems, a failing exterior envelope, as well as original design issues that failed to express the transparency of the building’s concept.